 Catherine’s doctoral research in how virtuoso performers in the late 18th century used the solo concerto to demonstrate their specific skills and create a resonance with audiences, has led to a curiosity with the role of improvisation in both the development of creativity and voice of a performer and in the relationship between performers, audience and space.
 She has presented her research at Ecomusics & Ecomusicologies 2014: Dialogues (Asheville, N.C.), The Embodiment of Authority – Perspectives on Performances (Helsinki, Finland, 2010), The Performer’s Voice (Singapore, 2009), Guelph Jazz Festival Colloquium (Guelph, 2010, 2012), Performance in the Studio (2013) and College Music Society (Seattle, 2010, 2013).

 Catherine’s doctoral document, “The Language of the Oboe Virtuoso in the Late Eighteenth Century,” has been published in the IDRS Journal, Double Reed and the ADRS Journal Reeding Matter.
 Her poetry will be included in a chapter she is co-authoring in the forth-coming book Sounding the Body: Improvisation, Representation and Subjectivity (eds.
 Ellen Waterman & Gillian Siddall).
 Catherine is on the board of the Creative Music Guild.
-(Portland, Ore.).
+(Portland, Oregon).

 She is a founding member of the Umbrella Ensemble, the Blue Box (formerly Tardis) Ensemble and the Lee/Hannafin Duo.
 She holds a Doctor of Music in oboe performance and a Bachelor of Music from McGill University (Montreal, Quebec), and a Master of Music and a Performer Diploma from Indiana University (Bloomington, Indiana).
 Catherine’s principal influences include Theodore Baskin, Normand Forget and Bruce Haynes.